MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

 - Name of the datapack set by -n <name> or --pname <name>.
 This will be the name showing after the command /datapack list.

+- Core name set by -f <name>.
+This will be the name of your core function folders.